jax-ml/jax/docs/notebooks/How_JAX_primitives_work.md

   w.r.t. tangents in multiply_add_value_and_jvp:
        output_tangent(xt, yt, zt) = multiply_add_prim(xt, y, multiply_add_prim(x, yt, zt))

-  Always one of the first two multiplicative arguments are constants.
+  Always one of the first two multiplicative arguments is a constant.

   Args:
       ct: the cotangent of the output of the primitive.